Buytition/pub_docs/FEATURES.md

 # Reply Bot API
 Reply Bot API is a collection of replybot.io API that offers entry points to Reader Bot and Reply Bot features in backend.

+## API Access
+Accessing Reply Bot and Reader Bot API requires a API key which is free to obtain.

+**Obtain an API Key**
+* sign up to [buytition.com](http://buytition.com) web app for free.
+* login to buytition.com web app, then visit [Settings](https://buytition.com/web/dist/settings_account) page, your API key is shown on that page.

+**To Use API Key**, add `X-API-KEY`  header to your API request and supply your API key obtained from buytition.com web app.

+**Usage Plan**: your free obtained API keys automatically fall into **lite** usage plan with the following specs
+* limit 1 request per second
+* limit 5000 requests per month starting on 1st day of usage

 ## Reader Bot API

 This API brings developers programmatic access to [Reader Bot](https://github.com/Buytition/pub_docs/blob/master/FEATURES.md#email-reader-bot).
 With this access, developers will be able to build your own